jangrudo/ai-apocalypse/creativity.md

 capable of writing symphonies.
 Second, symphonies and novels are difficult to memorize in their entirety, which makes it difficult for them to travel from one human mind into another like folk songs do.
 Finally, classical music isn’t entirely practical, which means there’s limited pressure for writing a perfect piece.
-Quite often, the real thing we are looking for when reading a novel, or listening to a symphony, isn’t a work of art per se, but personal _connection_ with the human behind it.
-But we are talking about efficiency here, not about personal connections.
+Most of the works of art we have are simply “good enough”.
+On top of this, quite often, the real thing we are looking for when reading a novel, or listening to a symphony, isn’t a perfect representation of our emotions, or the world around, but personal _connection_ with the human behind it.
+And we are talking about efficiency here, not about personal connections.

 On the other hand, folk songs don’t have a single author.
 They often exist in multiple versions simultaneously, and every performer can add their own unique detail to what’s